This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks: JPEG Experiment

-We train one ProtoPNet for each of the ResNet-18, ResNet-34, and VGG-19 convolutional backbones with the same training setup as in the Head on Stomach experiment, besides the aforementioned changes to the dataset.
+\textbf{Results: }We train one ProtoPNet for each of the ResNet-18, ResNet-34, and VGG-19 convolutional backbones with the same training setup as in Section~\ref{sec:head_on_stomach}, besides the aforementioned changes to the dataset.
 In Figure~\ref{fig:results_jpeg}, we display three instances of the JPEG experiment.
 As can be seen in the top row, the ProtoPNets detect strong similarities between prototypes and image patches in accordance with human reasoning when considering compressed images.
 However, the similarity scores drop significantly when we remove the compression artefacts (bottom row).
-This suggests that a) images that humans find very similar need not look similar to ProtoPNets and b) the compression artefacts themselves are important for the decision making of the network\footnote{Which is supported by a drop in accuracy (see App.~\ref{app:ppnetperformances})}.
+This suggests that (a) images that humans find very similar need not look similar to ProtoPNets and (b) the compression artefacts themselves are important for the decision making of the network\footnote{Which is supported by a drop in accuracy (see App.~\ref{app:ppnetperformances})}.
+Moreover, the interpretability mechanism does not communicate the importance of these artefacts in a meaningful manner.
 More examples can be found in App.~\ref{app:jpegexamples}.
 Importantly, we note that switching from the compressed to the original test image does not simply uniformly scale down all similarity scores (see App.~\ref{app:jpeguniform}).